 How to Upgrade Pandas

-Now we will answer the question “how do I upgrade Pandas on Anaconda?”.
-It’s pretty simple: open up the Anaconda Prompt and type conda update pandas.
+Now we will answer the question “How do I upgrade Pandas on Anaconda?”.
+It’s quite simple: open the Anaconda Prompt and type’ conda update pandas’.

 Pandas Create Dataframe

-When using digital applications for both questionnaires and experiment software, we will, of course, also get our data in a digital file format (e.g., Excel spreadsheets and Comma-separated CSV files).
+When using digital applications for both questionnaires and experiment software, we will, of course, also receive our data in digital file formats (e.g., Excel spreadsheets and Comma-separated CSV files).

 If the dataset is relatively small, it is possible to create a dataframe directly using Python and Pandas: